 If you rent your Arkansas apartment or condo, a renters insurance policy is a must-have to protect yourself against tornado damage.
 Should your building be completely destroyed by a twister, some policies can even help you find alternative, temporary living arrangements until you find a new, permanent residence.

-To properly ensure your vehicle against tornado damage, you will need comprehensive, or "full," coverage on your car or truck.
+To properly insure your vehicle against tornado damage, you will need comprehensive, or "full," coverage on your car or truck.
 Simply carrying liability and collision insurance on your vehicle will not help you repair or replace your car or truck, should a tornado pick it up and toss it down the block like a toy.

 Is My Deductible Appropriate for Tornado Coverage in AR?

 Another factor to consider as you review your insurance policies is the deductible.
 Because tornadoes can flatten buildings in a manner of seconds, uproot trees and send them flying into cars, and injure everyone in the vicinity in one full swoop, most tornado damage insurance claims are extensive.
 You will want to be sure the deductibles you choose for your various insurance policies are ones you can comfortably afford to pay should you need to file a claim.